jeremy-rifkin/cpptrace/docs/signal-safe-tracing.md

 signal handler?
 In many cases you might be able to get away with it but you risk deadlocking or memory corruption.

+> [!IMPORTANT]
+> Currently signal-safe stack unwinding is only possible with `libunwind`, more details later.

+> [!CAUTION]
+> Calls to shared objects can be lazy-loaded where the first call to the shared object invokes non-signal-safe functions
+> such as `malloc()`.
+Because of this, the signal safe api must be "warmed up" ahead of a signal handler.

 # API

 Cpptrace provides APIs for generating raw trace information safely and then also safely resolving